Touhou Project: PC-98 games

 Jun'ya "ZUN" Ōta, who was then a mathematics student at Tokyo Denki University working under the name "ZUN Soft", developed the first five Touhou Project games for the PC-98 computer, utilizing the platform's 16-bit color graphics and 6-channel FM synthesis audio.
-The games were published by Amusement Makers, a student game development club that Ōta was a member of.
+The games were published by Amusement Makers, a student game development club that ZUN was a member of.